Path length: 82.6 miles

 “Tornado entered Louisiana from Texas near Logansport, passed over Slack Airbase in Shreveport and to Mt.
 Holly, Ark. at 3 p.m.
 Radar fix indicated movement north-northeastward at 35 m.p.h.
 Destruction heavy, but estimates not vet available.”

-When you look at the track from the SPC, the path starts near the Shelby County, TX / DeSoto Parish, LA line.
+When you look at the SPC track, the path starts near the Shelby County, TX / DeSoto Parish, LA line.
 There are two separate entries in the CDNS for damage in communities in Shelby County.
 One entry for Haslam and one for Center.
 Neither have path lengths.
-The SPC database also has listings for 2 tornadoes in Shelby County.
+The SPC database also has listings for two tornadoes in Shelby County.
 I have plotted only the first entry.
 It extends NE from the Center area but falls short from going into Haslam.
 The second entry is essentially a point near Center.
 There are no indications there were two tornadoes near Center that may be an error.

-Just using SPC and CDNS, we could deduce that we possibly have a tornado that tracked from Shelby County, TX and through Louisiana.
+Using SPC and CDNS, we could deduce that we possibly have a tornado that tracked from Shelby County, TX, and Louisiana.
 The paths do match up.
 The Mt.
-Holly path does not match so I believe that was a separate tornado.
+Holly path does not match, so I believe that was a separate tornado.

 Now, let’s add Grazulis.
 Here are his entries.